Lemonn05/Lemonn05/README.md

 - 🤝 I’m looking for help with: **Javascripts**

-- 💬 Ask me about: [Python, HTML, CSS]
+- 💬 Ask me about: Any thing ... if I can answer you

 - 📫 How to reach me: **quangtangdung@gmail.com**